patrick-5546/notes/docs/internship_prep/hardware/hw_questions.md

 # Hardware Questions

-I have listed some hardware technical questions that were asked in my interviews below.
+I have listed some hardware technical questions that were asked in my interviews at Intel, Microchip, Qualcomm, and Microsoft below.
 With the academic and extracurricular experience to be a candidate for more technical positions when seeking my second internship, the average question difficulty rose accordingly.
 The answers to some of these questions can be found in the [Hardware Reference](./hw_reference.md) page.

 ## Seeking my first internship